-This inkjet print is displayed in the Shenkman Bar on the lower-ground floor of the Keeper’s House at the Royal Academy of Arts, London, from 1st February – 18th August 2019.
+We are proud to present a selection of paintings from 2008–2009 by Tess Jaray RA, on show in the Belle Shenkman Room on the ground floor of the Keeper’s House at the Royal Academy of Arts, London, from 1st February – 18th August 2019.

 Please note that, if purchased, this work is available for collection only from the Royal Academy of Arts by appointment with the Art Sales team.

 Delivery & returns information

 Orders are usually shipped within 14 working days, but please allow up to 21 days for delivery.

 UK tracked delivery is charged at £20, unless the work is collection only.

 International delivery is calculated by weight and can be seen at checkout.